GamecockCentral - Star power: How starters for South Carolina football stack up

 Star power: How starters for South Carolina football stack up

-In this feature, GamecockCentral.com takes a closer look at how projected starters for South Carolina football stack up against the Missouri Tigers in terms of past recruiting ranking.
+In this feature, GamecockCentral.com takes a closer look at how projected starters for South Carolina football stack up against the Kentucky Wildcats in terms of past recruiting ranking.

 PREMIUM CONTENT